The great looking picture above is from about 20 years ago.

 To get it to the top of the tower, I had a boom crane parked in the driveway behind the tower.

 There were two complete Collins S-Lines with Tx, Rx and Henry amps as well as a couple other Collins transceivers.
-It was all fed to an LPA's at 50' right on the beach front.
+It was all fed to a 5 element beam pointed to Seattle, WA at 30' right on the beach front.
 Every morning I ran a daily QSO with stations in the Washington State area for phone patches.
-I came in one morning and remember smelling something electrical that was not good.
+I came in one morning and remember smelling something electrical, and that was not good.
 When I fired up everythng for my morning schedule, I found out the smell was from one of the linears.
 I suspect that one of the other operators had tried to tune it to the maximum SWR instead of minimum SWR and maximum PWR out.
 That one became a real boat anchor.
 Luckly, he did not try the other one.
 If he did, he did it right.

-I was "pressured" to get my license by a friend who has been a SK for a long time now.
+I was "pressured" to get my license by a friend of my Grandmother in Sheridan, AR (W5WUM, Bland Harris) who has been a SK for a long time now.
 And after several visits, he finally decided that I could pass the 5 wpm code test.
-I didn't the first or second tries, but I finally was able to copy, for me it was an increadible 7 wpm.
+He was wrong!!!
+I didn't the first or second tries, but I finally was able to copy, for me it was an increadible, 7 wpm.
 I had no problems encoding, it was the decoding that was my biggest shortfall.
-I had no problems passing the Technician exam after getting past that code requirement.
+I was never a novice as I had no problems passing the Technician exam after getting past that code requirement.
 I was originally licensed as a Technician on April 27, 1973 while living in Little Rock, AR.

 For many, the first contact with me was from the projection booth at the old Arkansas Theater in downtown Little Rock, where I used my Regency HR-2A, a mag mount antenna and a small power supply, while I was totally bored showing movies to an almost empty 1,500 seat house.
 I did show the WORLD PREMIERE of "White Lighting" staring Bert Reynolds to not one, but two back to back full houses the same night.
 That old theater actually seated over 1,500 with both balconies in use.
 They spent tens of thousands of dollars to remodel the theater for the premiere and then within a couple years, it was closed and finally torn down.